MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 print("F1:\t %.02f"% stats_svc[9])
 ```

+The output of this code prints the measure evaluation metrics for the SVM classifier on tree bark images for training and test data.

 # Evaluation Results
 We tested multiple models including XGBoost, SVM and Random Forest on our dataset and compared our results with the results of the paper (Boudra et al, 2018) for this dataset in the table below.
 Boudra et al. propose a novel texture descriptor and use this descriptor to guide classification of tree bark images.
-We also plot the precision-recall curve for each tested model which are shown below:
+We first plot the precision-recall curve for each tested model as shown below:

 XGBoost  | SVM | Random Forest
 :-------------:|:-------------:|:-------------: